pingcap/docs-tidb-operator/en/tidb-toolkit.md

 3. Configure the Helm Repository

-    Kubernetes applications are packed as chart in Helm.
+    Kubernetes applications are packed as charts in Helm.
 PingCAP provides the following Helm charts for TiDB in Kubernetes:

     * `tidb-operator`: used to deploy TiDB Operator;
     * `tidb-cluster`: used to deploy TiDB clusters;
-    * `tidb-backup`: used to backup or restore TiDB clusters;
+    * `tidb-backup`: used to back up or restore TiDB clusters;
     * `tidb-lightning`: used to import data into a TiDB cluster;
     * `tidb-drainer`: used to deploy TiDB Drainer;
     * `tikv-importer`: used to deploy TiKV Importer.

     These charts are hosted in the Helm chart repository `https://charts.pingcap.org/` maintained by PingCAP.
-You can add this repository to your local using the following command:
+You can add this repository to your local server or computer using the following command:

     {{< copyable "shell-regular" >}}